-If the coolant temperature sensor is faulty it may not know that the engine is cold and require more fuel and this will make it difficult to start the engine during cold weather.
+If the coolant temperature sensor is faulty, it may not know that the engine is cold and requires more fuel, and this will make it difficult to start the engine during cold weather.
 A bad air intake temperature sensor can also cause it because of the same reason.
 Check the trouble codes with a diagnostic tool to see if there are any codes pointing to the temp sensor or any other faulty sensor.

 4. Failing Ignition Switch

 The ignition switch starts the electrical aspects of the vehicle when you turn the key.
 For the engine to start and run, the ignition switch must be functional.